• Product Introduction

 }

-or through a Template to deploy application deployment of the Edge Functions project.
+or through the Template to deploy application Edge Functions of the project.

 Difference between Cloud Functions and Edge Functions